Chemistry Department

 Chemistry Placement Exam

-The Chemistry placement exam is available June 1.
+The Chemistry placement exam will be available June 4, 2024.
 Its purpose is to determine which general chemistry course is most appropriate for you.
 It is not expected that you will study for this exam, or that you will know the answers to all the questions.
 When we use your exam to place you in a course, we assume that you took the exam honestly; that is, you did your best but did not consult with any outside sources.

 AP Chem Students -- If you have taken the AP Chem exam, we suggest you wait until you receive your score so that it can be entered appropriately in the exam.

-The exam runs for 60 minutes.
+The exam should take between 20-60 minutes.
 Read the instructions below to get started.

 General advice: Quit all programs that might interrupt you while taking the exam (email, instant messaging, Facebook, etc).

-2. The exam runs for 60 minutes and has 32 questions.
+2. Set aside at least 60 minutes for the exam.
 Experience has shown that this time is more than adequate to complete the exam.
 Give it your best effort, but if a problem is completely unfamiliar to you, do not waste time trying to figure it out!

 3. A periodic table will appear with each questions that requires it.
 This is the only periodic table you are allowed to use.